VictorGaiva/rabbitmq-stream/guides/introduction/getting-started.md

 RabbitMQ Streams protocol needs a static `:reference_name` per publisher.
 This is used to prevent message duplication.
 For this reason, each stream needs, for now, a static module to publish messages, which keeps track of its own `publishing_id`.

-You can define a `Publihser` module like this:
+You can define a `Publisher` module like this:

 ```elixir
 defmodule MyApp.MyPublisher